jaesparza/website/content/calculatingMagLoops.md

 {{< /katex>}}

 {{< hint danger >}}
-For QRO levels the capacitor voltage is within the range of kV and the circulating current are several Amps.
-If you are designing an antenna calculate these two parameters to a) select a tunning capacitor capable of suitable ratings and b) understanding the dangers.
+During transmission even at moderate power levels (e.g. 10 Watts) the capacitor voltage is within the range of kV and the circulating current are several Amps.
+If you are designing an antenna calculate these two parameters to a) select a tuning capacitor of adequate ratings and b) to understand the risks that these antennas might pose.
 {{< /hint >}}

 ### Reactance